 I switched from CVS to svn over a painful couple of months in the winter of 2003.
 CVS had many misfeatures that made keeping a home directory in it annoying, and I'm glad I don't have to worry anymore about picking file and directory names (svn can easily rename them; cvs couldn't), that svn can handle binary files well and efficiently (unlike CVS), that svn is quite a bit faster at updating large home directories than CVS, that managing branches is so much easier with svn that I actually have some branches of my home directory, and that those annoying "CVS" directories that once cluttered up every corner of my home directory have gone away.
 The transition from CVS to svn would be easier today, since the conversion software has improved, but such a large conversion between revision control systems is bound to be a slow and painstaking process.

 It's interesting to think that the longevity of my home directory's history is not limited to the useful lifetime of a given revision control system, or even the lifetime a given computer platform.
 Converting repositories of past revision control systems seems likely to be something new systems will continue to support, and if I one day switch to arch, or a distant future relative of arch and svn, I fully expect to take my history with me when I go.

 Before I go, I want to thank the hundreds of readers who responded to my original article about keeping my life in CVS.
 Thanks for your encouragement, your ideas, and for letting me know I wasn't as crazy as I thought.
 And yes, as you can see, I finally have switched to subversion!
 Now I'm off to commit this file..

 Joey Hess email@example.com

-Scott Scriven uses svn for his home directory a similar way, so you might want to read his article for more details and a different perspective on some things.
+Selene Scriven uses svn for her home directory a similar way, so you might want to read her article for more details and a different perspective on some things.